Types of Circuit Breakers

 - Load capacity: Determine the amp size of the circuit breaker you need to install based on the total circuit load.
 Remember that the safety rating for circuit breakers is 80 percent of the maximum load.
 Most appliances have the amp rating listed on them.
 Permanently installed large appliances such as AC units, washing machines and ovens require their own dedicated circuit.
 Consult an electrician if you are unsure of your total circuit load.

-Brand: Always install the correct brand of breakers in your breaker panel.
+- Brand: Always install the correct brand of breakers in your breaker panel.
 While some breakers are interchangeable, many are not, even if they look the same.
-Replacing one brand of breaker with another can be dangerous, may void your breaker or panel warranty, and may cause you to fail an electrical inspection.
-Look on your breaker panel door for information about which breakers are compatible with your panel.
+Replacing one brand of breaker with another can be dangerous, may void your breaker or panel warranty, and may lead to a failed electrical inspection.
+Look on the breaker panel door for information about which breakers are compatible with your panel.
 Breakers continue to be manufactured for most panels, including older models.

-- Always shut off the main breaker in the breaker box before beginning any work in a electrical panel.
+- Always shut off the main breaker in the breaker box before beginning any work in an electrical panel.

 - Be sure the device you choose matches the wiring, load requirements and type of breaker panel you have.
 The information should be on the breaker panel door.